Guidance on homeworking

 We hope that this training and self-assessment process will enable the staff member to improve their home workstation set up and tailor it to their personal requirements.
 There may be staff for which further support or equipment is required, and there will be information available through the system on how to achieve this.

 The Cardinus online assessment system is administered by around 100 staff who cover all areas of the University.
 These administrators can review your assessment to identify particular issues and produce reports from the system to ensure that actions are managed in consultation with line managers and school safety advisers.
+A contact list of administrators for each area can be found here.

 We would encourage all staff to try and work as safely as possible and, most importantly, take regular breaks throughout the working day.